reset4ll/LSPconfig-cloneovim/Running-language-servers-in-containers.md

     end

-    -- Note that via the `manager` from `server_per_root_dir_manager`, we'll get a separate instance -- of `clangd` as we switch between files, or even projects inside of the right container lspconfig.clangd.setup{
+    -- Note that via the `manager` from `server_per_root_dir_manager`, we'll get a separate instance -- of `clangd` as we switch between files, or even projects, inside of the right container --
+    -- Finally, we've formed the "basename of a project" to pass to our `cclangd` script, which will -- then look for a matching container, or run `clangd` normally if no matching container is found --    /path/to/my/project
+    -- would look for a container named `project`, and `docker exec` a `clangd` instance there, etc. lspconfig.clangd.setup{
         cmd = {
             'cclangd',